 Symptoms of wearing off: an overview

-Motor fluctuations are the variations in the control of motor (movement) symptoms associated generally with taking levodopa but also with dopamine agonists in some cases.
-These fluctuations tend to be more prevalent in those with young-onset Parkinson’s (i.e. onset under the age of 40) but they can be experienced at any age.
+Motor fluctuations are the changes in motor performance associated generally with taking levodopa but also with dopamine agonists in some cases.
+These fluctuations tend to be more prevalent in those with young-onset Parkinson’s (i.e. onset under the age of 40-50) but they might be experienced at any age.

-The main factor leading to the development of motor fluctuations is the gradual loss of dopamine-producing cells that happens over time in people with Parkinson’s.
-This means that the level of dopamine in your brain is increasingly dependent on the availability of levodopa in the blood ,which in turn relies on your most recent dose of medication.
+The main factor leading to the development of motor fluctuations is the gradual loss of dopamine-producing (dopaminergic) cells that happens over time in people with Parkinson’s.
+This means that the level of dopamine in your brain is increasingly dependent on the availability of levodopa in the blood, which in turn relies on your most recent dose of medication.

-However, other symptoms not related to movement, such as increased anxiety, fatigue, change in mood, difficulty thinking, restlessness and sweating, may also be experienced.
-Far more attention is now focused on these non-motor symptoms, altahough the term ‘motor fluctuations’ has not altered so far to reflect this.
+However, other symptoms (the non-motor symptoms), such as increased anxiety, fatigue, change in mood, difficulty thinking, restlessness and sweating, may also be experienced as Parkinson's progresses.
+Far more attention is now focused on these non-motor symptoms, although the term ‘motor fluctuations’ has not altered so far to reflect this.

 What types of motor fluctuation might I experience?